meatripoli/ChallengeCalculator/README.md

 # Calculator
-Building a calculator that add a string of numbers delimited by a comma.
+Building a calculator that add a string of numbers delimited by a comma or \n.

 ## Getting Started
 + Clone the repo to get started